The guest experience is everything for travellers. They want warmth, comfort, good food and cleanliness. Nothing less will suffice. Nor should it.

 When an infestation takes hold, problems ensue.
 For example, your reputation may be dented when guests start to complain about their experience of being bitten during the night.
 Then, with a damaged reputation, fewer people will make bookings and you may well have to lower the price of your rooms to fill them.

 Your housekeeping team need to be trained to spot signs of a bed bug infestation.
 These include blood stains on bedding where the bugs are squashed by guests turning in their sleep.
 Another sign is shed skins – as bed bugs grow, they shed their skins about once a week, leaving behind a translucent, bed bug-shaped shell.
 You may also spot the insects’ eggs.

 If any of your guests complain that they have been bitten, you will need to seek a pest control contract to deal with the matter urgently.

 Regular Pest Control Contracts

 Prevention is far better than cure when it comes to controlling hotel and B&B pest infestations, which is why regular pest control contracts are an absolute must for all business owners.

-At Baroque Pest Services we have over 30 years’ experience designing and implementing affordable regular pest control contracts for businesses in the hospitality sector.
+At Baroque Pest Services part of Safeguard, we have over 30 years’ experience designing and implementing affordable regular pest control contracts for businesses in the hospitality sector.
 Our pest control service begins with a free consultation and risk assessment.
 We will then tailor a contract that suits your business’ precise needs.

 Baroque Pest Services serve industries including Bars, Pubs, Cafés, Restaurants, Hotels and B&Bs, as well as Nursing Homes, Factories, Warehouses and Organic Farms.